-(\) On September 13, 2011 the company Campanario Generación S.A. was declared bankrupt and stopped paying Transelec for tolls and tariff revenue for ThCh\$6,345,762 (September 30, 2011).
+() On September 13, 2011 the company Campanario Generación S.A. was declared bankrupt and stopped paying Transelec for tolls and tariff revenue for ThCh\$6,345,762 (September 30, 2011).
 Based on the legal and regulatory history, the Company estimated that there are no indications to attest that the accounts receivable outstanding from tariff revenues, are impaired.
-Therefore, Transelec S.A. recorded a provision for uncollectible amount as of December 31, 2015 for ThCh\$ 1,392,383 relating to accounts receivable for items other than tariff revenues for which - at the date of the presentation of these interim consolidated financial statements - there is no certainty that the Company will recover.
+Therefore, Transelec S.A. recorded a provision for uncollectible amount as of December 31, 2015 for ThCh\$ 1,392,383 relating to accounts receivable for items other than tariff revenues for which - at the date of the presentation of these consolidated financial statements - there is no certainty that the Company will recover.

-The movement of the provision for uncollectible amount is presented the period ended September 30, 2017 and December 31, 2016:
+The movement of the provision for uncollectible amount is presented the period ended December 31, 2017 and 2016:

 ThCh\$

 Balance as of January 1, 2016 1,392,383

 Increase charged to the current period -

 Decrease due to utilization -

 Decrease due to reversals and receivables

 Balance as of December 31, 2016 1,392,383

 Increase charged to the current period -

 Decrease due to utilization -

 Decrease due to reversals and receivables

-Balance as of September 30, 2017 1,392,383
+Balance as of December 31, 2017 1,392,383

+•

-Notes to the Interim Consolidated Financial Statements As of September 30, 2017 and December 2016
+Notes to the Consolidated Financial Statements As of December 31, 2017 and December 2016